 You know me… I live, eat, and breath social media.
 Believe it or not, though, I’m not the most prolific poster among my peers.
 I chime in when I see fit, and I’ll throw out a blog link or retweet now and then (policy subject to revision at any time).

 For the most part, though, I’m content erring on the side of posting paucity unless I have something worthwhile to say.
 Instead, I prefer soaking it all in; wallowing in the mud of information overload…. and what a mudhole it is!

 Even for a niche as specialized as voice-acting, there is more to read in one day than any of us have time for.
-Derek Chappell’s ever-expanding compendium of voice-over blogs is impressive.
 FaceBook VO groups abound.
-Add in VO Twitter Lists, Google Plus VO Communities, Stumble-Upon, Reddit, Delicious, VoiceOverXtra, Johnny HateBait, Voice Over Herald, and Steven Lowell, and you’ve got a full plate.
+Add in VO Twitter Lists, Google Plus VO Communities, Stumble-Upon, Reddit, Delicious, VoiceOverXtra, GVAA, Facebook Groups, and any of Anne Ganguzza’s products, and you’ve got a full plate.

 People ask me all the time how I navigate all the info out there to keep a consistent upper-hand on “the latest”.
 Well, it helps that I’ve been dealing with information overload in my broadcast news job for decades.
 I’ve established a few protocols that have even survived the explosion of information that came with the internet, PLUS some tools that help separate the wheat from the chaff online.